infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 	- Children participation through children’s committees
 	- on topics like discipline, health and hygiene and sports and recreation was a new learning for the children and staff.
 	- child-to-child, mentorship programme was introduced in the home, where eachof the older children had one or two younger children under his or her support and observation.
+- According to guidelines for institutional childcare in Ethiopia, [^12]
+	- Academic Education
+        * A childcare institution has the responsibility to provide educational opportunities to the children from kindergarten to higher levels of education.
+        * A childcare institution shall have its own kindergarten within the compound of the childcare institution.
+        * A childcare institution shall provide all the necessary educational material to the children.
+        * A childcare institution shall offer supportive educational services to children with educational difficulties.
+        * A childcare institution shall continue to offer support to children who join higher institutions.
+        * The counsellor should follow-up the educational development of the children regularly.
+        * The counsellor should prepare a quarterly report on the educational development of the children and submit the same to the administration of the childcare institution.
+        * A childcare institution shall have a reading room, preferably with some relevant books.
+    * Vocational Training
+        * A childcare institution shall make vocational training available to eligible group of children either within the institution or outside.
+        * The child is considered eligible for a vocational training when he/she at least:
+            * is twelve years of age and above
+            * has completed grade six
+            * has interest to attend vocational training; and
+            * has failed to continue in his/her and is deemed to benefit from academic education vocational training
+        * A childcare institution shall provide training fees and all the necessary material to children attending vocational training.
+        * A Childcare institution shall provide all the necessary support including registration, enrolment and arrangement of transportation for beneficiaries who need to join vocational training.
+        * The counsellor should follow-up the vocational development of trainees attending vocational training monthly.
+        * The counsellor should prepare a quarterly report on the vocational development of children attending vocational training and submit the same to the administration of the childcare institution.
+        * A childcare institution shall provide the necessary support to beneficiaries who complete vocational training in securing employment opportunities.